Nonlinear Invariant Risk Minimization: A Causal Approach: Experiments

 We consider a simple scenario in which we fix $\sigma_1=1$ and $\sigma_2=0$ for all environments and only allow $\sigma_3$ to vary across environments.
-In this case, $\sigma_3$ controls how much the representation depends on the variable $X_2$, which is responsible for the spurious correlations.
+In this case, $\sigma_3$ controls the spurious correlations between $X_2$ and $Y$.
 Each experiment draws 1000 samples from each of the three environments $\sigma_3=\{0.2, 2, 100\}$, where the first two are for training and the third for testing.
-We compare with several baselines:\footnote{We also tried ICP, but ICP was unable to find any parent of $Y$ even in the identity case.} ERM, and two variants of IRMG: F-IRM Game (with $\Phi$ fixed to the identity) and V-IRM Game (with variable $\Phi$).
+We compare with the following baselines:\footnote{We also tried ICP, but ICP was unable to find any parent of $Y$ even in the identity case.} ERM, and two variants of IRMG: F-IRM Game (with $\Phi$ fixed to the identity) and V-IRM Game (with variable $\Phi$).

-As shown Table \ref{tab:toy}, in the cases of \textit{Identity} and \textit{Linear}, our approach is better than IRMG but only comparable with ERM and IRM.
-This might be because the identifiability result up to a pointwise nonlinear transformation renders the problem more difficult by converting the original identity or linear problem to a nonlinear problem.
-In the \textit{Nonlinear} case, it is clear that the advantage of our approach becomes more obvious as the spurious correlation becomes stronger.
+As shown in Table \ref{tab:toy_small}, in the cases of \textit{Identity} and \textit{Linear}, our approach is better than IRMG but only comparable with ERM and IRM.
+This might be because the identifiability result up to a simple nonlinear transformation renders the problem more difficult by converting the original identity or linear problem into a nonlinear problem.
+In the \textit{Nonlinear} case, the gains of iCaRL are very clear.

-We also perform a series of experiments to further analyze the three phases of our approach, including an analysis of the importance of Assumptions \ref{eq:assumption1}\&\ref{eq:assumption2} and of the necessity of iVAE in Phase 1, how accurately the direct causes can be recovered in Phase 2, and how well the two optimization problems can be addressed in Phase 3.